Requirements Of Statutory Guidance March 2015

 • a red route.

-• When a vehicle has been immobilised, a civil enforcement officer must affix a notice to it.
+When a vehicle has been immobilised, a Civil Enforcement Officer must affix a Penalty Charge Notice to it.
 The regulations set out what that notice must say.

-• Enforcement authorities must have regard to the duties imposed by the Equality Act 2010.
-Vehicles displaying a valid Blue Badge must not be immobilised and, as a general rule, should not be removed.
+Enforcement authorities must have regard to the duties imposed by the Equality Act 2010.
+Vehicles displaying a valid Disabled Badge must not be immobilised and, as a general rule, should not be removed.

 • Enforcement authorities must use first class post for any notice or Charge Certificate.
 However, where an electronic address has been provided, communications may be sent by that means in addition to posting statutory notices.